Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 • 6 oz hot water

-Brew tea in hot water for 3 minutes.
-Remove tea bag.
-Add honey and lemon juice.
+Brew tea 3 minutes, remove bag, add honey and lemon.
 Stir with cinnamon stick.
-Top with lemon slice.
 Tea gives it body that feels similar to alcohol.

 • 2 oz vodka